tzhang96/quick-ai-text-editor/README.md

 # AI-Enhanced Text Editor

-A powerful rich text editor with AI capabilities powered by Google Gemini.
+A super cool rich text editor with AI capabilities powered by Google Gemini.
 This application allows you to write and format text, and then use AI to transform selected text in various ways, such as expanding, summarizing, rephrasing, or revising.

 ## Features